gbif/hosted-portals/getting-started/configuration.md

 You can configure your data scope in `/_includes/js/config.js`.

 Below is an example of a site configured to only show fungi (i.e. taxonKey=5 in the GBIF backbone).
 Any predicate can be used.
-The format is defined in the [GBIF developer documentation](https://www.gbif.org/developer/occurrence#predicates)
+The format is defined in the [GBIF developer documentation](https://www.gbif.org/developer/occurrence#predicates).
+There is a difference though: keys are `camelCase` (as in API v1) instead of `CONSTANT_CASE`.
 ```
 var siteConfig = {
   rootPredicate: { type: 'equals', key: 'taxonKey', value: 5 }